About The finsider

 Fishmongers know best how to source and prepare quality fish.
 They also know how to identify top quality seafood.
-Margaret now uses her experience and passion for seafood to bring Florida Seafood FINatics her favorite fish recipes, fishing tips, food reviews and fish facts.
+Margaret now uses her experience and passion for seafood to bring Seafood FINatics her favorite fish recipes, fishing tips, food reviews and fish facts.

-Marketing Director (AKA Fishmonger's Wife)
+Publisher (AKA The Fishmonger's Wife)

 MAXIMO SEAFOOD SHACK